a-patel/LiteXEmail/README.md

-    "Username": "--- REPLACE WITH YOUR Username ---", "Password": "--- REPLACE WITH YOUR Password ---", "EnableSsl": true, //"--- REPLACE WITH YOUR EnableSsl (boolean) ---", "UseDefaultCredentials": false //"--- REPLACE WITH YOUR UseDefaultCredentials (boolean) ---" },
+    "Username": "--- REPLACE WITH YOUR Username ---", "Password": "--- REPLACE WITH YOUR Password ---", "EnableSsl": true, //"--- REPLACE WITH YOUR EnableSsl (boolean) ---", "UseDefaultCredentials": false, //"--- REPLACE WITH YOUR UseDefaultCredentials (boolean) ---", "EnableLogging": true
+  },

   //LiteX SendGrid settings
   "SendGridConfig": {
-    "SendGridApiKey": "--- REPLACE WITH YOUR SendGridApiKey ---" },
+    "SendGridApiKey": "--- REPLACE WITH YOUR SendGridApiKey ---", "EnableLogging": true
+  },

   //LiteX AmazonSES settings
   "AmazonSESConfig": {
-    "AmazonSESAccessKey": "--- REPLACE WITH YOUR AmazonSESAccessKey ---", "AmazonSESSecretKey": "--- REPLACE WITH YOUR AmazonSESSecretKey ---", "AmazonRegion": "--- REPLACE WITH YOUR AmazonRegion ---" },
+    "AmazonSESAccessKey": "--- REPLACE WITH YOUR AmazonSESAccessKey ---", "AmazonSESSecretKey": "--- REPLACE WITH YOUR AmazonSESSecretKey ---", "AmazonRegion": "--- REPLACE WITH YOUR AmazonRegion ---", "EnableLogging": true
+  },

   //LiteX MailKit settings